yuqi-zhang/atomic-system-containers-quickstart/README.md

 Most likely this is a skopeo error, where it is trying to pull from docker hub and failing.
 View above on building images.

+**When I pull an image, I get "unable to ping registry endpoint" "certificate signed by unknown authority"**

+Add that registry in /etc/sysconfig/docker to INSECURE_REGISTRY (INSECURE_REGISTRY='--insecure-registry REGISTRY_LINK')